rust-console/gba/book/src/ch1/the_display_control_register.md

 ## In Conclusion...

-So what did we do to the display control in `hello1`?
+So what did we do to the display control register in `hello1`?

 ```rust
     (0x04000000 as *mut u16).write_volatile(0x0403);